Best High-performance Dog Foods: Top Picks

 VICTOR Performance Dry Dog Food 26% Protein

-• Added Glucosamine and Chondroitin: Promotes hip and joint health
+• Added glucosamine and chondroitin: Promotes hip and joint health

 Strength

-• Supports adult dog maintenance
+• Supports adult maintenance

 • Joint health ingredients

-• Multi-protein sources
+• Multi-protein blend

 Weakness

-• Not for puppies or seniors
+• Not for puppies

 • Lower protein than some options